Canon 1D Mark III vs Nikon D5300

 - More modern: Reflects 6 years and 7 months of technical progress since the 1D Mark III launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the D5300 is the clear winner of the contest (16 : 12 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the D5300 is the clear winner of the contest (19 : 12 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the 1D Mark III or the D5300 perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.